-We are the leading lease service provider for the Business segment in Georgia, holding 81% market share with 572 Business segment clients and a 269 million GEL Total Leasing Portfolio as of 2022.
+We are the leading lease service provider for the Business segment in Georgia, holding 87% market share with 525 Business segment clients and a 394 million GEL Total Leasing Portfolio as of 2023.
+In 2023, our Business Total Leasing Portfolio, has grown by an average of 17% per annum over the last three years.

-The Business segment comprises 80% of Total Leasing Portfolio and is well-diversified across different industries.
+The Business segment comprises 92% of the Total Leasing Portfolio and is well-diversified across different industries.